CiscoDevNet/node-sparkbot-samples/README.md

 ## [room-stats](examples/room-stats.js)

-Computes stats for the room it is invoked from.
+Computes stats for the space it is invoked from.

 Features illustrated by this example:
 - Help message to display bot commands